Mestizo: Philippines

 In the Philippines, the term mestizo was used to refer to a person with mixed native (indio) and either Spanish or Chinese ancestry during the Spanish colonial period (1565–1898).
 It was a legal classification and played an important part in the colonial taxation system as well as social status.

 The term most commonly applied to mestizos de español ("Spanish mestizos"), most of whom were descendants of intermarriage between Spanish settlers and the pre-colonial ruling families (caciques).
 They were part of the land-owning aristocratic class known as the Principalia.
 Like people of full Spanish ancestry (blanco, the peninsulares and insulares), mestizos de español were not required to pay the "tribute" (a personal tax) levied on natives specified in the Laws of the Indies.

 The mestizo classification was also applied to people of mixed native and Chinese ancestry who converted to Catholicism, of which there was a much larger population.
 They were differentiated from the Spanish mestizos as mestizos de sangley ("Chinese mestizos"), most of whom were merchants and traders.
 They paid about twice the amount of taxes than natives, but less taxes than someone of full Chinese ancestry (the sangleyes).

 Both mestizos de español and mestizos de sangley were often from wealthy families and thus part of the educated class in the late 19th century (the ilustrados).
 Along with children from wealthy native families, they played a prominent part in the Propaganda Movement (1880–1895), which called for reforms in the colonial government of the Philippines.
 Mestizos were a key demographic in the development of Filipino nationalism.
 During the 1700s, mixed Spanish Filipino Mestizos formed about 5% of the total tribute paying population whereas mixed Chinese Filipino Mestizos formed 20% of the population.

 During the American occupation of the Philippines (1898–1946), the term expanded to include people of mixed native Filipino and American ancestry.

 In the modern Philippines, the Tagalog term mestiso (feminine mestisa) refers to anyone who has the fair-skinned appearance of mixed native and European ancestry, often used as a compliment.
 It is commonly shortened to "tisoy" (feminine "tisay") in colloquial usage.
 Mestizo is also considered one of the archetypal beauty standards in the Philippines, the others being moreno (brown-skinned native appearance) and chinito (lighter-skinned East Asian appearance).

-Elsewhere in the Americas
+Elsewhere in America

 Aruba

 Most of Aruba's population is ethnically mixed.
 The population is primarily descended from the Caquetío Indians, Dutch settlers, Spanish settlers, and Afro-Caribbeans.
 Although no full-blooded Aboriginals remain, the features of many islanders clearly indicate their genetic Arawak heritage.